trustops/awesome-trustops/readme.md

 - [Chalk](https://github.com/crashappsec/chalk) - A tool that captures and embeds metadata into build artifacts, enabling identification and traceability in production environments.
 - [Syft](https://github.com/anchore/syft) -  An open-source tool for generating Software Bill of Materials (SBOMs) for container images and filesystems.
+- [Trivy](https://github.com/aquasecurity/trivy) - An open-source security scanner for detecting vulnerabilities, misconfigurations, exposed secrets, and generating SBOMs in containers, filesystems, and repositories.

 ### Authenticate